Berry & Whyte Surveyors was established in 1976 as Kevin W. Porter and Associates Pty.

 Ltd. at 1 Fredericks Court, Portland by licensed surveyor Kevin Porter before moving to 81A Percy

 Street, Portland.
 In 2018 the business moved to its current location at 160A Percy Street, Portland.

 Roger Whyte joined the firm in 1983, he received his Bachelor of Applied Science degree in Land Surveying from the Royal Melbourne Institute of Technology (RMIT).

 Richard Berry was invited to join the partnership in 1986 after an extensive career in private and public surveying which began in the Department of Service and Property in the Northern Territory.
 When Richard joined the company the name changed to Porter Berry Consultants Pty.
 Ltd.

 In 1989 Kevin left to pursue a career as a planning officer for the Shire of Buninyong.

 The work of a surveyor today is complicated.
-Not only must he possess all the surveying skills, but he also has to have a good knowledge of acts and regulations (the Land Surveyors Act, Survey Coordination Act, Subdivision Act, Property Law Act, Transfer Law Act, and the Planning and Environment Act), so he can satisfy the requirements of the client, council, Title Office, service authorities, financial institutions and state law.
+Not only must they possess all the surveying skills, but they also require a good knowledge of acts and regulations (the Land Surveyors Act, Survey Coordination Act, Subdivision Act, Property Law Act, Transfer Law Act, and the Planning and Environment Act), so they can satisfy the requirements of the client, council, Title Office, service authorities, financial institutions and state law.